Draupadi

-Draupadi's story has been an inspiration for various arts, performances and secondary literature.
-In Hinduism, she is extolled as one of the panchakanya (five virgins), archetypes of female chastity whose names are believed to dispel sin when recited.
+Draupadi is a significant figure in Hindu and Indian culture, particularly noted for her beauty, courage, devotion, intelligence, resilience and rhetorical skills.
+She is also extolled as one of the panchakanya (five virgins), archetypes of female chastity whose names are believed to dispel sin when recited.
+Mediaeval classical literature introduces several new narratives centred on Draupadi, including her untied hair and the vow to wash her hair with Dushasana's blood as a symbol of revenge.
 In some parts of the sub-continent, a sect of Draupadi exists, where she is worshipped as a goddess.
+Her story has been an inspiration for various arts, performances and secondary literature.

 Etymology and epithets

 The word Draupadī (lit. 'daughter of Drupada') is a patronymic, derived from the word Drupada, which means 'pillar'.
 Like other epic characters, she is referred to by multiple names in the Mahabharata.
 Some of her other names and epithets are as follows: